How is Thoracic Endometriosis Treated?

 “Currently, surgical management of the condition is not standardized.
 A shortage of physician awareness in the surgical community with personal bias deferring surgery contributes to this lack of standardization, even in the way surgeons treat Primary Spontaneous Pneumothorax.” – Yasser Aljehani (2014)

-‘Once and Done’ should be the motto for treatment of women with TE.
+‘Once and Done’ should be the motto for treatment of persons with TE.
 One surgery (unless bilateral disease exists), to remove all disease and abnormal tissue with recurrence prevention procedures as appropriate.
 If procedures have occurred to prevent recurrence yet disease remains, symptoms continue and recurrence remains a higher probability.
 A second surgery becomes more complicated and longer recovery time.
 It seems feasible and “it has been suggested that catamenial or endometriosis-related pneumothorax needs to be treated in a multidisciplinary setting” (Alifano et al. 2006).
 Although probability for recurrence may still occur, it will be significantly reduced among surgical teams educated and experienced with recognition and removal of disease and primary chances of recurrence will be reduced to the more ‘difficulty to detect microscopic lesions during surgery” (Katsura D et al – 2016) a possibility.

 Yu and Sihoe summarized their experience with a case treated for pneumothorax previously, which they were involved in the follow-up procedure: